Model Context Protocol (MCP) at First Glance: Studying the Security and Maintainability of MCP Servers: A Motivational Example

 \textbf{Scenario 4: The Promise.} To address this, Alex explores the emerging Model Context Protocol (MCP), which standardizes how FMs discover and invoke external capabilities via standard interfaces without any hard coupling with the framework behind the AI application.
 After MCP’s release, Alex finds several Stripe MCP servers from open-source community.
 They realize that they can now integrate these directly into any of their applications, as long as the applications leverage the MCP protocol, finally eliminating duplicated effort and code.

 \textbf{Scenario 5: The Challenge.} However, payment processing is highly sensitive for both customers and Alex's company.
 As a revenue-generating application, they require the Stripe MCP server to be sustainable, e.g., regularly developed and bug-fixed.
 Moreover, they must guard against security vulnerabilities compromising sensitive customer data (e.g., credit card numbers) and the maintenance issues of downstream applications.
-Given the availability of multiple Stripe MCP servers from various communities, they are now perplexed about how to determine: \begin{enumerate} \item Which MCP servers are the most healthy and sustainable for their critical AI applications? (\textbf{RQ-0}) \item How can they verify an MCP server's security to protect sensitive customer data (e.g., credentials, credit card details)? (\textbf{RQ-1}) \item How can they assess an MCP server's maintenance quality, such as its likelihood of having bugs or smells? (\textbf{RQ-2}) \end{enumerate} In this study we want to explore these challenges through quantative and qualitative analysis.
+Given the availability of multiple Stripe MCP servers from various communities, they are now perplexed about how to determine: \begin{enumerate} \item Which MCP servers are the most healthy and sustainable for their critical AI applications?
+Alex knows that the long-term viability of their applications depends on whether the underlying MCP servers evolve reliably.
+Without understanding this, they risk choosing an MCP server that may fail to keep pace with real-world operational demands.
+But he cannot find any study to understand the current health and sustainability of MCP servers, which we address in our \textbf{RQ-0}. \item How can they verify an MCP server's security to protect sensitive customer data (e.g., credentials, credit card details)?
+Alex is aware that MCP servers may contain vulnerabilities, but they are unclear about how often such issues appear in the public servers they rely on or how to detect them effectively.
+This uncertainty makes Alex concerned that they might choose an MCP server without understanding its true security landscape.
+We address this concern in our \textbf{RQ-1}. \item How can they assess an MCP server's maintenance quality, such as its likelihood of having bugs or smells?
+Alex worries that these maintainability issues could introduce significant technical debt and refactoring costs, but they cannot find any reference or study that describes what the maintainability profiles of MCP servers look like, which we address in our \textbf{RQ-2}. \end{enumerate} In this study we want to explore these challenges through quantative and qualitative analysis.